pauze3220/Node/README.md

 locate the user from Node.js.

 :one: First, ensure that you have the Windows 10 SDK installed.
-In this example, we're using the [Fall Creators Update SDK][sdk-archive].
+In this example, we're using the [Fall Creators Update SDK]].
 :two: Then, install `@nodert-win10-rs3/windows.devices.geolocation`.
-The npm organization denotes the used SDK version - in this case, it's the Fall Creators Update, which has the codename "Redstone 3".
+The npm organization denotes the used SDK version e, it's the Fall Creators Update, which has the codename "Redstone 3".

 ```sh